kevinkarl22/jFullPageScroller/README.md

 ## Usage

-You must add the attribute `jfps-section` in a div or section tag or whatever html container tag you preferred, then also add `jfps-section-id=1` attribute on the same tag where you added the `jfps-section`.
+You must add the `jfps-section` attribute in a div or section tag or whatever html container tag you preferred, then also add `jfps-section-id=1` attribute on the same tag where you added the `jfps-section` attribute.
 This will be it's identifier.

-You can add as many as section as you want as long as you change the value of the `jfps-section-id`.
-You can set any value of the `jfps-section-id`, a number or a name, as long as it has the same value in the navigation menu, if navigation menu is enabled.
+You can add as many as section as you want as long as you change the value of the `jfps-section-id` attribute.
+You can set any value of the `jfps-section-id` attribute, a number or a name, as long as it has the same value in the navigation menu, if navigation menu is enabled.

-Don't forget to add `jfps-section-direction` to the parent container of the `jfps-section` containers.
+Don't forget to add `jfps-section-direction` attribute to the parent container of the `jfps-section` attribute containers.
 You have two options: `vertical` or `horizontal`.
 Change this value if you want a vertical or horizontal scrolling animation.

 For example:
 ```html